2025 GLOBAL STUDIES AWARD RECIPIENTS

 2025 - Michael Ogundipe

-Economic development in Sub-Saharan Africa
+Economic Development in Sub-Saharan Africa

 Michael's Master’s thesis focuses on understanding the relationship between economic globalization and economic development in Sub-Saharan Africa.